-HS2 contracts worth £6.6bn were awarded to larger companies in 2017 for them to distribute to smaller companies.
-This was welcomed by the Trades Union Congress which said that subcontracting would “maximise the potential benefits of HS2 to the UK supply chain”.
+HS2 contracts worth £6.6bn were awarded to larger companies in 2017.
+These were large contracts with many elements, making it inevitable that the main contractors would distribute work to smaller companies.
+This was welcomed by the Trades Union Congress, which said that subcontracting would “maximise the potential benefits of HS2 to the UK supply chain”.

 Many SME businesses will benefit from this agreement and from the HS2 project as they will be the best match for specific operations that require experts and specialists.

-If your SME would like to win opportunities with the private sector marketplace there are certain things your business can do to get ahead of the competition.
+If your SME would like to win opportunities in the private sector marketplace, there are certain things your business can do to get ahead of the competition.

-These things are classed as added value and may be the reason why your tender price is more expensive than a competitor.
+These things are classed as added value and may be the reason why your tender price is more expensive than a competitor’s.

 How can your business find private sector tenders?
-Our market leads tool gives our users instant visibility to hundreds of private sector leads.
-This tool will give your business a heads up over competition which means your business can start conversations with buyers before they have officially tendered.
+Our Market Leads tool gives our users instant visibility of hundreds of private sector leads.
+This tool will give your business a heads start over the competition, which means your business can engage early and start conversations with buyers before they have officially tendered.